Overview

 1994 Painters & Sculptors Grant Recipients

 Through a nomination process, the Foundation annually awards twenty-five artists in the amount of $25,000 each.
 These grants are given to acknowledge painters and sculptors creating work of exceptional quality.
-Read more.
+Learn more.

-The MFA Grant Program has supported painters and sculptors who are receiving their MFA degrees.
-The Foundation has awarded $15,000 to each of the fifteen recipients to aid in the transition from academic to professional studio work upon graduation.
-Read more.
+The MFA Grant Program was administered from 1997 - 2012 and is not active at this time.
+This program supported painters and sculptors receiving their MFA degrees.
+The Foundation awarded fifteen artists $15,000 annually to aid in the transition from academic to professional studio work upon graduation.
+Learn more.

 The Joan Mitchell Foundation provides emergency support to visual artists after natural or manmade disasters that have affected their community.
-Read more.
+Learn more.

 (CALL)

-Creating a Lasting Legacy (CALL) is a program of the Joan Mitchell Foundation that provides support to visual artists in archiving and creating a comprehensive documentation of their careers.
-Read more.
+Creating a Living Legacy (CALL) is a program of the Joan Mitchell Foundation that provides support to visual artists in archiving and creating a comprehensive documentation of their careers.
+Learn more.

 The Joan Mitchell Foundation provides funding to arts organizations that support the individual artist.
-Read more.
+Learn more.

 FAQ